-Animal-related issues within the city fall into two categories -- domestic animals/pets or wildlife.
-The Police Department’s community service officers (CSOs) are responsible for animal control within the community.
+Animal-related issues within the city fall into two categories – domestic animals/pets or wildlife.
+Plymouth's community service officers (CSOs) are responsible for animal control within the community.

 CSOs handle calls for service related to domestic pets.
 Issues involving wildlife will be documented, but assistance from the Minnesota Department of Natural Resources (DNR) and other experts may be needed to deal with these issues.
 Regulations involving animals as pets within the community are addressed in Section 915 of the City Code.

 The City of Plymouth no longer licenses dogs or cats, but both cats and dogs must wear some type of identifier.
 The identification can be a microchip or a tag with the owner’s phone number or address.
 Dogs, cats and ferrets are required to be vaccinated against rabies.

 Limits on Number of Pets

 The total number of dogs and cats in a household is limited to four, with no more than two being dogs over six months of age.
 To exceed this limit, the owner must apply for a multiple animal license.
 For more information call 763-509-5160.

 Plymouth Police take impounded animals to its multi-city kennel facility called Pets Under Police Security (PUPS).
 PUPS is located in Maple Grove at 11350 89th Ave.
 N. The PUPS phone number is 763-494-5999.
 Pet owners must pay any impound fees to Plymouth Police before retrieving their pets.

 Dogs and cats are required to be under restraint when off the owner’s property.
 Leashes are required to be under six feet in length.
 There are some exceptions to the leash requirement, including an exceptions dogs at a dog park and registered outdoor cats.
 Please familiarize yourself with these requirements.
 (Section 915 of the City Code covers animal control.
 Section 105 offers definitions related to animal control as well as other areas.)